 The Remuneration Committee of the Board of Directors has been established with delegated powers in accordance with Article 92 of the Articles of Association.
-These Terms of Reference are effective from 1 January 2018.
+These Terms of Reference are effective from 28 October 2021.

 independent non-executive directors.
 The Chairman of the Board may also serve on the Committee as an additional member if he or she was considered independent on appointment as Chairman of the Board.
-Members of the Committee shall be appointed by the Board, on the recommendation of the Nominations Committee and in consultation with the Chairman of the Committee.
+Members of the Committee shall be appointed by the Board on the recommendation of the Nominations Committee and in consultation with the Chair of the Committee.

-2.1.
-The Committee shall meet at least three times a year and at such other times as the Chairman of the Committee shall require.
+2.1 The Committee shall meet at least three times a year and at such other times as the Chairman of the Committee shall require.

-2.2.
-The Company Secretary or their nominee shall act as the secretary of the Committee.
+2.2 The Company Secretary or their nominee shall act as the secretary of the Committee.

-In general, notice of each meeting confirming the venue, time and date together with an agenda of items to be discussed, shall be forwarded to each member and any other person required to attend, no fewer than five working days prior to the date of the meeting.
+3.2 In general, notice of each meeting confirming the venue, time and date together with an agenda of items to be discussed, shall be forwarded to each member and any other person required to attend, no fewer than five working days prior to the date of the meeting.
 Supporting papers shall be sent to members and to other attendees, as appropriate, at the same time.

-Minutes of Committee meetings shall be circulated to all members of the Committee and be available to all other members of the Board unless it would be inappropriate to do so.
+4.1 Minutes of Committee meetings shall be circulated to all members of the Committee and be available to all other members of the Board unless it would be inappropriate to do so.

 The Committee shall:

-5.1. have responsibility for setting a relevant and appropriate remuneration policy for all executive directors and the Chairman of the Board, including pension rights and any compensation payments, and ensure that the remuneration policy is put to shareholders for approval at the AGM at least every three years.
-The Finance Committee of the Board should determine the remuneration of the nonexecutive directors within the limits set in the Articles of Association.
-No director or senior executive shall be involved in any decisions as to their own remuneration
+5.1 have responsibility for setting a relevant and appropriate remuneration policy for all executive directors and the Chairman of the Board, including pension rights and any compensation payments, and ensure that the remuneration policy is put to shareholders for approval at the AGM at least every three years.
+The Finance Committee of the Board should determine the remuneration of the non-executive directors within the limits set in the Articles of Association.
+No director or senior executive shall be involved in any decisions as to their own remuneration;

-5.2.
-Recommend and monitor the level and structure of remuneration for senior executives, being the members of the Executive Committee;
+5.3 Set the level and structure of remuneration for senior executives, being the members of the Executive Committee;

-5.7. review the design of all share incentive plans for approval by the Board and shareholders.
+5.10 review the design of all share incentive plans for approval by the Board and shareholders.
 For any such plans, determine each year whether awards will be made, and if so, the overall amount of such awards, the individual awards to executive directors and other senior executives, being the members of the Executive Committee, and the performance targets to be used;

-5.8. agree the terms of service agreements for the Chief Executive and executive directors, ensuring that failure will not be rewarded in regard to termination terms and the duty to mitigate loss is fully recognised;
+5.11 agree the terms of service agreements for the Chief Executive and executive directors, ensuring that failure will not be rewarded in regard to termination terms and the duty to mitigate loss is fully recognised;

-5.9. be consulted concerning any major changes in employee benefit structures throughout the Group;
+5.12 be consulted concerning any major changes in employee benefit structures throughout the Group;

-5.10. agree a policy for authorising claims for expenses from the directors;
+5.13 agree a policy for authorising claims for expenses from the directors;

-5.13.
-Be exclusively responsible for establishing the selection criteria, selecting, appointing and setting the terms of reference for any remuneration consultants who advise the Committee.
+5.16 be exclusively responsible for establishing the selection criteria, selecting, appointing and setting the terms of reference for any remuneration consultants who advise the Committee.
 Regularly review the performance of external remuneration consultants.

-6.1.
-The Committee Chairman shall report to the Board on its proceedings after each meeting;
+6.1 The Committee Chairman shall report to the Board on its proceedings after each meeting;

-6.3.
-Through the Chairman of the Board, ensure that the Group maintains contact as required with its major shareholders about remuneration;
+6.3 The Committee Chair shall seek engagement with shareholders on significant matters related to the Committee’s area of responsibility and through the Chairman of the Board, ensure that the Group maintains contact as required with its major shareholders about remuneration;

-6.4.
-The Chairman of the Committee shall attend the Annual General Meeting prepared to respond to any shareholder questions on the Committee’s activities.
+6.4 The Chairman of the Committee shall attend the Annual General Meeting prepared to respond to any shareholder questions on the Committee’s activities.

 The Committee shall:

-7.1. have access to sufficient resources in order to carry out its duties, including access to the Company Secretary for assistance as required.
+7.1 have access to sufficient resources in order to carry out its duties, including access to the Company Secretary for assistance as required.
 The Committee is authorised by the Board to obtain, at the Company’s expense, outside legal or other professional advice on any matters within its terms of reference

-7.2. be provided with appropriate and timely training, both in the form of an induction programme for new members and on an ongoing basis for all members
+7.2 be provided with appropriate and timely training, both in the form of an induction programme for new members and on an ongoing basis for all members

-7.3. give due consideration to laws, regulations and any published guidelines or recommendations regarding the remuneration of directors of listed companies and formation and operation of share schemes including but not limited to the provisions of the UK Corporate Governance Code, the requirements of the UK Listing Authority’s Listing, Prospectus and Disclosure and Transparency Rules as well as guidelines published by investor representation/advisory bodies and any other applicable rules, as appropriate;
+7.3 give due consideration to laws, regulations and any published guidelines or recommendations regarding the remuneration of directors of listed companies and formation and operation of share schemes including but not limited to the provisions of the UK Corporate Governance Code, the requirements of the UK Listing Authority’s Listing, Prospectus and Disclosure and Transparency Rules as well as guidelines published by investor representation/advisory bodies and any other applicable rules, as appropriate;

-7.4. arrange for periodic reviews of its own performance and its constitution to ensure it is operating at maximum effectiveness and recommend any changes it considers necessary to the Board for approval.
+7.4 arrange for periodic reviews of its own performance and its constitution to ensure it is operating at maximum effectiveness and recommend any changes it considers necessary to the Board for approval.

-As approved by the Meggitt PLC Board of Directors on 19 December 2017.
+As approved by the Meggitt PLC Board of Directors on 28 October 2021.